The Great Barrier Reef Foundation and the Australian Government’s Reef Trust

 Australia’s irreplaceable Great Barrier Reef ecosystem is under threat due, in part, to poorer water quality runoff.
 The Mary River is one of the top five contributors of fine sediment into the Great Barrier Reef, with catchment modelling showing around 70% of the fine sediment from the Mary River that enters the Great Sandy Strait comes from streambank erosion.

-The Great Barrier Reef is Australia’s irreplaceable ecosystem, but poorer water quality from runoff is one of a growing combination of threats to its health.
-This project will build on the high calibre of work already being undertaken by Queensland’s farmers and agricultural community to help reach the targets set out by the Reef 2050 Water Quality Improvement Plan.
-The main aim is to stabilise and revegetate badly eroding sections of the Mary River by working directly with cooperative landholders.
+The Great Barrier Reef Foundation, together with the Australian Government’s Reef Trust, has invested $9.4M in solving this issue, to build on the high calibre of work already being undertaken by Queensland’s farmers and agricultural community to help reach the targets set out by the Reef 2050 Water Quality Improvement Plan.

 The main aim of The Mary River Recovery Program is to stabilise and revegetate badly eroding sections of the Mary River by working directly with cooperative landholders over a four-year period.